Clash City Rockers: Composition

 The line in the song about reggae artist Prince Far-I, "No one but you and I say the bells of Prince Far-I", once again shows the group's reggae influences.
 According to Strummer, the "rockers" in the song are not rock 'n' rollers: "I was talking about rockers which is a certain reggae rhythm".

 Despite the reggae references, "Clash City Rockers" is a punk rock song with similarities to early songs by the Who.
 It reinforced the profile and image of the Clash and their fans as being a gang.

 Recording

 In December, producer Mickey Foote—Strummer's old sound-man from the 101'ers and producer of The Clash and "White Riot"—increased the speed of the tape for the finished master of the song, after manager Bernie Rhodes decided the song sounded "a bit flat".
 This technique, known as "varispeeding", rendered the song one semitone higher in pitch.
 Strummer and Jones were in Jamaica at the time, and when they heard the finished result, they fired Foote.
 With the exception of the 2000 re-issue of the US version of The Clash, the original version of the song (at the proper speed) has been used on every re-release since.

+Paul Simonon told Uncut magazine in 2015 that the recording sessions on the song were strained due to an argument he had been having with Mick Jones: "I seem to remember that, when we did 'Clash City Rockers', him and me had had a row.
+I was in one corner of the studio and Mick was in the other.
+He had to tell Joe what the chords were so he could come over and tell me.
+The guy who was recording it didn’t know what was going on cos of this weird communication breakdown."

 Track listing

+All tracks written by Joe Strummer/Mick Jones.